duckmoon99/Practical-Touch/README.md

 ## Introduction

 We are creating an alternative overlay as a mean of navigating between apps as our submission for the NUS Orbital Program.
-It is currently a WIP, and we expect to complete it by the end of July 2020.
+App can now be downloaded at http://bit.ly/practical-touch (when installing, Android will warn that they do not know the developer, this is just because we did not upload the app to Google Play, just click “Install Anyway”)

+Strongly recommended to watch our video at https://drive.google.com/file/d/1u4VU9Qh85-MS8TNZ6stjA9syLK0Lz3gV/view?usp=sharing to make it easier to understand how our app works.

 ## Problem Motivation